DMCA Policy

 Identify the infringing material

 Since we don't host content, this typically means identifying specific URLs or describing how users are accessing your content through our service.
+Be as specific as possible so we can take meaningful action.

 -